eclipse-sumo/sumo/docs/web/docs/Simulation/Why_Vehicles_are_teleporting.md

   find a gap in the prioritized traffic
 - **jam** The vehicle is stuck on a priority road and there is no space on the next edge.

+Related options are

+- **--time-to-teleport.highways** (teleport earlier when stuck on the wrong lane of a road with speed above 19.167 m/s
+- **--time-to-teleport.disconnected** (teleport earlier when the route is disconnected)

 Unfortunately, grid-locks are rather common in congested simulation scenarios.
 You can solve this only by [improving traffic flow, either by